dmitrysulman/logback-access-reactor-netty/README.md

 [![CodeQL](https://github.com/dmitrysulman/logback-access-reactor-netty/actions/workflows/codeql.yml/badge.svg)](https://github.com/dmitrysulman/logback-access-reactor-netty/actions/workflows/codeql.yml)
 [![codecov](https://codecov.io/gh/dmitrysulman/logback-access-reactor-netty/graph/badge.svg?token=LOEJQ7K8Z7)](https://codecov.io/gh/dmitrysulman/logback-access-reactor-netty)

-A library that integrates Logback Access with Reactor Netty HTTP server, providing comprehensive access logging capabilities.
+A Java/Kotlin library that integrates Logback Access with Reactor Netty HTTP server, providing comprehensive access logging capabilities.

 ## Overview

+**Reactor Netty HTTP Server** is a non-blocking, asynchronous server built on the Netty networking framework and used as the default runtime for handling HTTP requests in Spring WebFlux.
+It enables reactive, event-driven processing of web requests, making it well-suited for scalable and high-throughput applications.
+In Spring Boot, it's automatically configured when building reactive applications with the `spring-boot-starter-webflux` dependency.

+**Logback Access** is a module of the Logback logging framework that provides HTTP access logging capabilities, similar to those in servlet containers like Tomcat or Jetty.
+It allows logging of incoming HTTP requests and responses using customizable patterns and supports easy configuration through an XML file.

-This library serves as a bridge between the Reactor Netty HTTP logging mechanism and the Logback Access library.
+**Logback Access for Reactor Netty** library serves as a bridge between the Reactor Netty HTTP logging mechanism and the Logback Access library.
 It enables detailed HTTP access logging with configurable formats, filters, and appenders through Logback Access configuration.

 ## Features